This Web Page is: King Edward's School (Last revised 1/2/09)

 privileged use of the Librarian’s Room.

-If not unwinding in the comfort of its armchairs, I could relax in the sunshine
+If not unwinding in the comfort of its armchairs, I could relax in the

-Chapel.
-Occasionally, with friends, one
+the Chapel.
+Occasionally, with friends,

-would take a relaxed afternoon stroll through the sunlit horse-chestnuts and
+one would take a relaxed afternoon stroll through the sunlit horse-chestnuts and

 copper-beeches of Edgbaston, animatedly discussing music, or literature, or the